 After these, Lonnie Slappey left and Bill Caple returned.
-Adding baritone/acoustic guitarist Luther Dixon, who had been with Larry Harrison's Barons (Decca) and Buddies (Glory), they went off on a Canadian tour, followed by a stint at the Riverside Hotel in Reno, Nevada, in March 1956, followed by the Casa Linda in Phoenix, Arizona in April.
-In November 1956, they played Collora's, in Scotch Plains, New Jersey.
+Adding baritone/acoustic guitarist Luther Dixon, who had been with Larry Harrison's Barons (Decca) and Buddies (Glory), they went off on a Canadian tour, followed by a stint at the Riverside Hotel in Reno, Nevada, starting on March 29, 1956, followed by the Casa Linda in Phoenix, Arizona in April.
+In November and December 1956, they played Collora's, in Scotch Plains, New Jersey.

 When they returned to New York, Shirley Moore came back, as did Jimmy Robinson, and the six of them (Bill Johnson, Gus Gordon, Luther Dixon, Bill Caple, Jimmy Robinson, and Shirley Moore) recorded "So Sweet Of You" (Gus) and "Traveling Stranger" (Luther) in March 1957.
 These two tunes were subsequently sold to Sol Rabinowitz's Baton label (where they were billed as the "Bill Johnson Quintet," in spite of the fact that there were actually six of them).
 Released in April, "Traveling Stranger" was the only song in the series that didn't feature a lead by Bill Johnson or Gus Gordon.